VoICE Immunization Evidence: Educational Attainment

 Survivors of potentially vaccine-preventable tuberculous meningitis have a high school failure rate.

-Among children participating in a study in Western Cape, South Africa who were well enough to attend school after surviving tuberculous meningitis, more than half (53%) had failed a school grade at least once.
+Key Evidence: Children in Western Cape, South Africa who were well enough to attend school after surviving tuberculosis meningitis, more than half had failed at least one school grade.